Clinical Rotation Vaccine Exemptions

 What is a valid religious exemption?

-If a state statute governs, it will define what is required for a valid religious exemption.
-In the absence of a statute, the college will have a policy and procedure governing religious exemption.
+Typically, the college will have a policy and procedure governing religious exemption.
 Public colleges and clinical sites are required to adhere to the U.S. Constitution regarding any religious exemption policies and procedures.
 Private institutions have a lot of leeway to set their policies regarding vaccination and exemptions.
 For example, at least one state appeals court has held that a private religious school does not have to provide a religious exemption to its vaccination requirement, even when a state statute provides the exemption.

 When writing an exemption, it is essential to understand that the law regarding religious exemptions is complex and non-intuitive.
 Many people are denied an exemption simply because they used common sense and expected the employer, school, or clinical rotation site to do the same.
 Some of the basics regarding a religious exemption are summarized below.